Prince Frederick, Duke of York and Albany: Legacy

 Fredericton, the capital of the Canadian province of New Brunswick, was named after Prince Frederick.
 The city was originally named "Frederick's Town".

-Also in Canada, Duke of York Bay was named in his honour, since it was discovered on his birthday, 16 August.
+Also in Canada, Duke of York Bay, Nunavut was named in his honour, since it was discovered on his birthday, 16 August.

+A statue of Prince Frederick, stands on the grounds of Edinburgh Castle, Scotland and was unveiled in 1836.
+The inscription reads: "Field Marshall His Royal Highness Frederick Duke of York and Albany K.G.
+Commander and Chief of the British Army MDCCCXXVII."

 In Western Australia, York County and the towns of York and Albany were named after Prince Frederick.
 Albany was originally named "Frederick Town".

 The towering Duke of York Column on Waterloo Place, just off The Mall, London was completed in 1834 as a memorial to Prince Frederick.

 The 72nd Regiment of Foot was given the title Duke of Albany's Own Highlanders in 1823 and, in 1881, became 1st Battalion Seaforth Highlanders (Ross-shire Buffs, The Duke of Albany's).

 The first British fortification in southern Africa, Fort Frederick, Port Elizabeth, a city in the Eastern Cape province of South Africa, was built in 1799 to prevent French assistance for rebellious Boers in the short-lived republic of Graaff-Reinet.

+The Duke of York's Royal Military School is named in the duke's honour as he was largely responsible for the founding of the school by Royal Warrant in 1801 (it was originally called the Royal Military Asylum for the Children of Soldiers of the Regular Army).
+The school was moved to its current site near Dover in 1909.
+The original building still stands in Chelsea, London.